Lake Macdonald Dam Improvement Project

 Fencing and barriers will also be installed to delineate safe work areas from public spaces.

-We will provide advanced notifications to the community and stakeholders prior to any major traffic changes or diversions.
+We will provide advanced notifications to the community and stakeholders prior to any major traffic changes or diversions, including details of any detours.

 How will impacts to the natural flora and fauna be mitigated?We are working with qualified ecologists to ensure the well-being of local flora and fauna, implementing measures to protect and manage wildlife during construction.